colindean/talks/_drafts_and_notes/codeandsupply_comp_survey_2022_engine/presentation.md

 Only really one of the questions in Typeform had a big cleaning issue due to the question being freeform text, requiring just some direct cleaning (total compensantion is the question).

+(Expand: Talk about total comp column if you have time)

-We chose instead to have a data preparation step that filtered out invalid records, handled pivoting one-hot encoded columns to lists, and spat out a parquet file for the data analysis code to consume.
+We chose instead to have a data preparation step that filtered out invalid records, handled pivoting one-hot encoded columns to lists, and spat out a Parquet file for the data analysis code to consume.
 A proper data format that now has a schema to work with, stores the data more uniformally, and that our tooling can also easily load.